freeCodeCamp/freeCodeCamp/guide/english/c/pointers/index.md

 In this code, there are two declarations.
 The first is a typical variable initialization which creates a `double` and sets it equal to 10.1.
 New in our declarations is the usage of `*`.
 The asterisk (`*`) is usually used for multiplication, but when we use it by placing it in front of a variable it tells C that this is a pointer variable.

 The next line tells the compiler where that somewhere else actually is.
-By using `&` in this way, it becomes the 'dereferencing operator', and returns the memory location of the variable it's looking at.
+By using `&`(ampersand) in this way, it becomes the 'dereferencing operator', and returns the memory location of the variable it's looking at.

 With that in mind, let's take another look at this chunk of code:
 ```c